Gregory B. Craig: Indictment and acquittal

 The Justice Department ultimately passed the case to federal prosecutors in Washington, D.C.
 In early April 2019, Craig's lawyers said that they expected him to be indicted by Mueller on charges of concealing and falsifying material facts relating to the investigation's inquiry into possible FARA violations, centering around the work he performed in 2012.
 Craig was indicted on April 11, 2019, on a single count of making false statements.
 The indictment came after the U.S. Attorney for D.C. rejected Berman's position that an indictment was unwarranted and inappropriate.
 The indictment alleged that Manafort hired Craig and others at Skadden to write a report which would show favor towards Yanukovich, who was known for his close ties to the Russian government, and that Manafort paid them "millions of dollars".

 The indictment was criticized as weak and politicized.
 Craig pleaded not guilty, and testified in his own defense.
 Prosecutors did not call Manafort as a witness.
 The jury was informed by the judge not to consider possible offenses committed before October 2013 because the statute of limitations for those actions had run out.
 On September 4, 2019, the jury acquitted Craig after less than five hours of deliberation.
 Berman, the former U.S. Attorney for the Southern District of New York, wrote in his 2022 memoirs that the acquittal "was vindication, but the case should never have been brought. ....
 The case was too weak to be brought.
 It was inappropriate to be brought.
 And that's what the trial showed."
 In 2022, following the publication of Berman's book, the Senate Judiciary Committee opened an investigation into allegations that the Trump administration sought to use the U.S. Attorney's office in SDNY for partisan reasons.

 Personal life

 Craig is married to Derry Noyes.
 The two were married on July 27, 1974, in New Canaan, Connecticut.
 Derry is the daughter of Eliot Noyes, the noted industrial designer known for his work on the IBM Selectric typewriter.
 Derry Craig is a graphic designer.

-Craig lives in the Cleveland Park neighborhood of Washington, in a home purchased for $2 million in 1990.
+The couple have five children.